 Preventing water damage in your home.

-In insurance terms escape of water is when water leaks out from pipes or appliances in your home causing damage to your property.
-Water can also escape from:
+In insurance terms, escape of water or leaking water is when water leaks out from pipes or appliances in the home, causing damage to your property.
+These include radiators pipes, central heating systems, washing machines and dishwashers.

 So what can you do to prevent leaks in your home?

 - Look out for early signs of a leak.
 You may notice a drop in water pressure, a damp patch on a wall or ceiling or small puddles in cupboards or near appliances.
-Try and find out why and where it could be coming from immediately.
-These are signs of a small leak which could escalate if not resolved.
+Try and find out why and where it could be coming from straight away.
+These are signs of a small leak which could get worse if not dealt with.

 - Can you hear a drip?
-An unexpected dripping noise could be a sign that there is a leak hidden under the baths or behind walls.
+An unexpected dripping noise could be a sign that there is a leak hidden under the bath or behind a wall.

 - Maintain grouting and seals around baths, showers and taps.
 Watch out for mould which can be a sign of decay and lead to leaks.

 - Look after your heating system.
-Have your boiler and heating system serviced regularly by a recognised professional.
-Well maintained appliances are less likely to spring a leak.
+Have your boiler and heating system serviced regularly by a professional.
+If your system is well maintained it's less likely to spring a leak.

 - Keep an eye on the weather.
 When freezing temperatures are expected, set your central heating to 10 degrees day and night.
-Insulate pips and water tanks.
-Especially in areas vulnerable to freezing such as lofts or outbuildings.
+Insulate pipes and water tanks.
+Especially in areas more likely to freeze such as lofts or outbuildings.

 - Let us know if you’re going away.
-Tell your insurer if your home will be unoccupied for an extended period, say more than 30 days, then follow any advice such as turning off your water supply.
+Tell your insurer if your home will be empty for a long time, such as when you go on an extended holiday.
+Follow any advice they may give, such as turning off your water supply.

 Important legal information